Prostate biopsy results: PIN and ASAP

 Am I more likely to get prostate cancer if I have PIN or ASAP?

-- 3 in 10 men with a lot of PIN will be diagnosed with prostate cancer after a second biopsy.
+- Around 8 in 100 men with PIN will be diagnosed with prostate cancer that needs treatment after a second biopsy.

-- Around 8 in 100 men who have ASAP will be diagnosed with prostate cancer after a second biopsy.
+- Around 6 in 100 men who have ASAP will be diagnosed with prostate cancer that needs treatment after a second biopsy.

 If you've been diagnosed with PIN or ASAP and are worried about prostate cancer, speak to your doctor or nurse.
 Read more about your risk of getting prostate cancer.
 Or you could speak to one of our Specialist Nurses.